 Feedback from readers (to email@example.com) will be most welcome.

-If you are only in Oxford for a day or so, start by reading our staff's suggestions for a good day out, then go on to browse the Visiting and Exploring section.
-You can find information on our most famous historic buildings and have a look at some Oxford pictures and cartoons.
+If you are only in Oxford for a day or so, start by reading our Sightseeing page, then then go on to browse our Staff Suggestions for a good day out.
+You can find information about the city's Museums and Galleries, plan a peaceful Walk by the Thames and have a look at some Oxford Pictures and Cartoons.
 There are also links to village websites, and other Oxford guides or virtual tours we think are fun.

 For up-to-the minute gigs, concerts, theatre, cinema etc, check out our Oxford Events pages.
 There's always an amazing amount of stuff going on in Oxford; we have very vibrant music and drama scenes and it's one of the best places of its size for classical music events.

 The Guide should be useful for residents and students as well as for visitors.
-Under 'Entertainment' you can find up to date event listings and reviews, as well as comprehensive, searchable and reviewable lists of venues.
+Under 'Things to Do' you can find recommendations to suit all tastes.
 The 'Shopping' section kind of speaks for itself - but there are a few useful bits you might not expect, such as where to shop for gluten free food or locally grown produce.
-Under 'Living' there is fabulous information of all sorts, from Computing and banking services and lists of shops that stay open late, to Daily Info's guide to being a parent in Oxford!
+Under 'Living' there is fabulous information of all sorts, from computing and banking services and lists of shops that stay open late, to Daily Info's guide to being a parent in Oxford!

 You name it, we have discoursed upon it at length.
 Or if we haven't, you should let us know!
 Enjoy!